-The seasonal contribution (Figure 9c) to the total kinetic energy (Figure 9d) is 20- 40% in the Pacific and Atlantic North Equatorial countercurrents.
-It is substantial throughout much of the Indian Ocean north of about 10°S, with maxima of 50-70% at 0- 5°N, 55-70°E. Another location of strong seasonal contribution is the eastern tropical South Atlantic Ocean, just west of Africa: it contributes 20-30% of the total KE throughout the Angola Basin, and 40-70% against the African coast.
-Seasonal variations represent a global total of 6.7×10^{16} J of kinetic energy in the upper 30 m in all bins with > 90 drifter days of observations, 15% of the total KE in those bins.
+[37] The seasonal contribution (Figure 9c) to the total kinetic energy (Figure 9d) is 20-40% in the Pacific and Atlantic NECCs.
+It is substantial throughout much of the Indian Ocean north of about $10^{\circ} \rm S$ , with maxima of 50-70% at 0-5°N, 55-70°E. Another location of strong seasonal contribution is the eastern tropical South Atlantic Ocean, just west of Africa: it contributes 20-30% of the total KE throughout the Angola Basin, and 40-70% against the African coast.
+Seasonal variations represent a global total of $6.7 \times 10^{16} \, \rm J$ of kinetic energy in the upper 30 m in all bins with >90 drifter days of observations, 15% of the total KE in those bins.

-The fractional contribution of SOI-related variations (not shown) is generally small, exceeding 10% only in the vicinity of the equator from 165°E to 165°W. It represents a global total of 2.6×10^{15} J of kinetic energy in the upper 30 m in all bins with > 365 drifter days of observations, 1% of the total in those bins.
+[38] The fractional contribution of SOI-related variations (not shown) is generally small, exceeding 10% only in the vicinity of the equator from $165^{\circ}$ E to $165^{\circ}$ W. It represents a global total of $2.6 \times 10^{15}$ J of kinetic energy in the upper 30 m in all bins with >365 drifter days of observations, 1% of the total in those bins.

-The eddy contribution (Figure 9b) to the total kinetic energy (Figure 10d) dominates much of the ocean, especially the interior of the subtropical gyres and the subpolar North Atlantic Gyre.
-The fraction of the total kinetic energy accounted for by eddies with Lagrangian periods > 5 days exceeds 50% in 69% of bins with > 10 drifter days of observations.
-However, in much of this area the total kinetic energy is small.
-EKE dominates in the well-known eddy regions such as the Gulf Stream and Kuroshio recirculation gyres, Agulhas and North Brazil Current ring pathways, and the Brazil/Malvinas Confluence.
-Eddies also make a large contribution between the North Equatorial currents and the various branches of the South Equatorial currents, where tropical instability waves [e.g., Chelton et al., 1999] are energetic.
+[39] The eddy contribution (Figure 9b) to the total kinetic energy (Figure 10d) dominates much of the ocean, especially the interior of the subtropical gyres and the subpolar North Atlantic Gyre.
+The fraction of the total kinetic energy accounted for eddies with Lagrangian periods >5 days exceeds 50% in 69% of bins with >10 drifter days of observations.
+However, in much of this area, the total kinetic energy is small.
+Eddy kinetic energy (EKE) dominates in the well-known eddy regions such as the Gulf Stream and Kuroshio recirculation gyres, Agulhas and NBC ring pathways, and the Brazil/Malvinas Confluence.
+Eddies also make a large contribution between the North Equatorial currents and the various branches of the SECs, where tropical instability waves [e.g., Chelton et al., 2000] are energetic.
 The eddy deserts of the eastern North Pacific, eastern South Atlantic, and eastern South Pacific each have portions where mean currents are dominant, but also portions where the eddies are dominant, with low total energy levels throughout.
-The EKE represents a total of $2.4 \times$ 10^{17} J of kinetic energy in the upper 30 m in all bins with > 10 drifter days of observations, 49% of the total KE in those bins.
-As noted above, eddy energy at periods shorter than five days is not included in this value.
+The EKE represents a total of $2.4 \times 10^{17}$ J of kinetic energy in the upper 30 m in all bins with >10 drifter days of observations, 49% of the total KE in those bins.
+As noted above, eddy energy at periods shorter than 5 days is not included in this value.
 These higher frequencies include the peak in Lagrangian spectra at or near the inertial period; examination of this wind energy input can be found elsewhere [e.g., Elipot et al., 2010].